lesbird/MSX8/romlist.md

 Y = (271) WORKS
-YP= ( 55) USE MSX8P (PATCHER VERSION NEEDED DUE TO DIRECT VDP/PSG WRITES INSTEAD OF GOING THROUGH THE BIOS) ? = RUNS BUT NOT PLAYABLE - POSSIBLY REQUIRES TWO BUTTON JOYSTICK N = DOES NOT WORK
+YP= ( 55) USE MSX8P (PATCHER VERSION NEEDED DUE TO DIRECT VDP/PSG WRITES INSTEAD OF GOING THROUGH THE BIOS) ? = ( 53) RUNS BUT NOT PLAYABLE - POSSIBLY REQUIRES TWO BUTTON JOYSTICK OR UNSUPPORTED KEYBOARD CONTROLS N = DOES NOT WORK

 STAT SHORT NAME     LONG NAME (481 ROMS)